8 Video Streaming Trends to Look for in 2022

 Hybrid Workflows are Here to Stay

-When the pandemic forced many industries and workforces to shut down, new ways of working have emerged.
-With lockdowns mandated around the world, many companies enabled their employees to work off site.
-Broadcasters were set up in their homes to create content and even as things started to open up, hybrid workflows were still being employed.
+When the pandemic forced many industries and workforces to shut down, new ways of working emerged.
+With lockdowns mandated around the world, many companies enabled their employees to work off-site.
+Broadcasters were set up in their homes to create content, and even as things started to open up, hybrid workflows were still being employed.

-With new ways to work remotely like desktops like over the shoulder editing enabled by virtual desktops and other technology, we expect this trend to continue.
+With new ways to work remotely, like desktops enabled by virtual desktops and other technology, we expect this trend to continue.
 In fact, Haivision’s Broadcast IP Transformation Report 2022 reveals that only 15% of those surveyed believe there will be a full return to on-premise work, while 60% think that the future will involve some kind of hybrid workflows even if things go back to the way they were pre-pandemic.

 OTT Streaming Services Continue to Surge